 Definition: National Wildlife Refuge System is a designation for certain protected areas of the United States managed by the United States Fish and Wildlife Service.
 The National Wildlife Refuge System is the system of public lands and waters set aside to conserve America’s fish, wildlife and plants.

 Definition: A wildlife sanctuary, is a naturally occurring sanctuary, such as an island, that provides protection for species from hunting, predation or competition; it is a protected area, a geographic territory within which wildlife is protected.
+An animal sanctuary differs in that the animals have been rescued from a dangerous environment and transported to a place of sanctuary.

 - Castle Road Wildlife Sanctuary